 You don't need to install an application on your computer to use LastPass.
 Instead, the software can live entirely in browser extensions and in the full-featured web interface.

 There are legacy desktop applications for Windows and Mac still available, with some limits.
 But the local-network-only LastPass Pocket (opens in new tab) option for Windows and Linux has been discontinued.

 LastPass Premium won Best Password Manager in the most recent Tom's Guide Awards.

 Read our full LastPass review.(opens in new tab)

-For an extra $25 per year, Keeper will also monitor the internet for unauthorized use of your personal data and give 10GB of secure cloud storage.
+For an extra $25 per year, Keeper will also monitor the internet for unauthorized use of your personal data and give 10GB of secure cloud storage, or you can add those services individually for $20 and $10 per year, respectively.
 It also offers a free secure messaging service.

 Read our full Keeper review.(opens in new tab)

 Dashlane matches LastPass, 1Password and Keeper in platform support and has very good desktop software, at least for now.
 Its killer feature remains a bulk password changer that can reset hundreds of passwords at once, which has recently been overhauled (opens in new tab).